 Lying flat, slide your heel toward your buttocks, bending your knee.
 Keep your heel on the bed and your kneecap pointed to the ceiling.

 Lying kicks:

 Lie on your back.
 Place a rolled-up blanket or a large can under your knee.
 Straighten the knee, keeping the back of your knee on the blanket the whole time.
-Hold fo lowly straighten the knee of one leg as 1 your leg up for 5 seconds.
-Switch legs.
+Hold for 5 seconds.